-When you are involved in an automobile accident, the chances of suffering a traumatic brain injury (TBI) are significant.
+When you are involved in an automobile collision or another type of serious accident, the chances of suffering a traumatic brain injury (TBI) are significant.
 TBI can occur when you receive a blow to the head that causes the brain to move within the skull.
-TBIs can be mild—for example, a concussion is a mild form of TBI—or they can be extremely severe.
-It is imperative that you understand what symptoms may occur after a car accident so that you can seek medical attention immediately if you see any of the signs.
+TBIs can be mild—for example, a concussion is a relatively mild form of TBI—or they can be extremely severe.

 Traumatic Brain Injury Symptoms